tildeholmqvist/happyroom/README.md

 ### Content Marketing

 We showcase high-quality images of our interior design projects to attract potential clients and build trust.
-These photos highlight our expertise and unique styled wallpapers.
+These photos highlight our expertise and uniquely styled wallpapers.

 #### Social Media Marketing

 Social media marketing is used through platforms like Facebook, Instagram, and Pinterest because many people seek inspiration there.
 This complements the content marketing, as we can easily share images of past projects and new products.
-We also run sales and offer discounts through ads on these platforms to catch our customers attention.
+We also run sales and offer discounts through ads on these platforms to catch our customer's attention.

 ![HappyRoom Facebook Page ](docs/readme_images/happyroom-facebook.png)